Building Choreonoid-related Packages¶

 git clone https://github.com/choreonoid/choreonoid_ros.git

-choreonoid : Choreonoid itself
+choreonoid : Choreonoid core

 Note